Stop Calling Yourself Lazy. Your Brain Might Just Be in a Loop.

 · Chronic nervous system dysregulation

-In fact, research shows that individuals with trauma histories frequently struggle with executive functioning—things like planning, organizing, and follow-through (Philip et al., 2013).
-That’s not laziness.
-That’s your brain’s frontal lobe under siege.
+In fact, research shows that individuals with trauma histories frequently struggle with executive functioning.
+What is that?
+Executive functioning involves high-level thinking abilities, including planning, organizing, and follow-through (Philip et al., 2013).
+That’s not laziness; rather, your brain’s frontal lobe is under siege.

-When faced with a threat—whether it’s a looming deadline, potential failure, or interpersonal conflict—your brain may enter a freeze response.
-Like fight or flight, freeze is a survival state in which the logical, planning part of your brain (the prefrontal cortex, located in the frontal lobe) gets sidelined by the limbic system—the brain region wired to help you survive.
-Although useful in anger, the limbic system is far more concerned with survival than with productivity (Arnsten, 2009).
+When faced with a threat (whether it’s a looming deadline, potential failure, or interpersonal conflict), your brain may enter a freeze response.
+Like fight or flight, the freeze response is a key survival state during which the logical, planning part of your brain (i.e., the prefrontal cortex, located in the frontal lobe) gets sidelined by the limbic system, the brain region wired to help you survive.
+Although useful in times of anger, the limbic system is much, much more concerned with your survival than with your productivity (Arnsten, 2009).

-People with long to-do lists but activated limbic systems may find themselves saying:
+People with long to-do lists but who are also struggling with activated limbic systems may find themselves saying some of the following phrases:

-· “I stare at the task, frozen.
-I can’t bring myself to do it.”
+· “I stare at the task, but I’m frozen, and I can’t bring myself to do it.”

-This kind of “looping” is common in people with PTSD or complex trauma, where emotional strain disrupts executive functioning—the brain’s ability to plan, initiate, and follow through on tasks (Vasterling et al., 1998).
+This kind of “looping” paralysis is common in people with PTSD or complex trauma, where emotional strain disrupts their executive functioning.
+In other words, their anxiety, shame, and/or guilt are distracting from the brain’s ability to plan, initiate, and follow through on tasks (Vasterling et al., 1998).
+But here’s the thing…

-Sometimes, the pain from unresolved trauma is future-focused: anxiety, overwhelm, dread.
+Sometimes, the pain from unresolved trauma is future-focused, and it comes out in the forms of anxiety, overwhelm, and dread.

-Other times, it’s past-focused: the trauma hijacks your system, and you get stuck in guilt, flashbacks, or painful memories.
+Other times, it’s past-focused, showing up as trauma hijacking your system…meaning you get stuck in guilt, flashbacks, or painful memories.

-Either way, your pain is internalized and manifests as shame, a chronic shame that drains your energy and confidence.
+Either way, your pain is internalized and manifests as shame.
+This shame is often chronic, ever so slightly draining your energy and confidence.

 Stress/Anxiety → Shutdown/Avoidance → Shame → Stress/Anxiety…